Pep Hamilton

 Baltimore Ravens

-Once he permanently left Howard, he secured his final NFL internship during the 2002 season with the Baltimore Ravens under head coach Brian Billick.
+After leaving Howard University in 2002, Hamilton secured his final NFL internship with the Baltimore Ravens under head coach Brian Billick.

 New York Jets